Siddhartha-Biswas-coder/cohort-2.0/readme.md

 ├── daily_challenges
 └── projects

 ---

 ## 🛠 Technologies I'm Learning

-- HTML
+* HTML
-- CSS
+* CSS
-- SCSS
+* SCSS
-- JavaScript
+* JavaScript
-- Git & GitHub
+* Git & GitHub

 ---

-## 🎯 Goal
+## 🎯 Learning Goals

+My journey through **Cohort 2.0** is structured as a series of learning milestones.
+Each goal will be **unlocked as I progress** through the course and strengthen my skills.

+---

+🔓 **Goal 1 — Frontend Development**

-To build strong **frontend development skills** through consistent practice, projects, and challenges.
+To build strong **frontend development skills** through consistent practice, projects, and challenges while deeply understanding core concepts such as:

+* HTML
+* CSS
+* SCSS
+* JavaScript
+* React
+* Other essential frontend tools and frameworks

+---

+🔒 **Goal 2 — Backend Development**

+Learning how to build scalable backend systems, APIs, and server-side applications.

+---

+🔒 **Goal 3 — Generative AI**

+Understanding and building applications using **Generative AI technologies**.

+---

+🔒 **Goal 4 — Agentic AI**

+Learning how to build **AI agents and autonomous systems** capable of complex reasoning and task execution.

+---

+🔒 **Goal 5 — Data Structures & Algorithms**

+Strengthening **problem-solving skills** through DSA and preparing for high-level technical interviews.

+---

+✨ **More goals will be added and unlocked as I progress through the cohort.**

 ---